w3c/webappsec/specs/subresourceintegrity/spec.markdown

 The term <dfn>origin</dfn> is defined in the Origin specification.
 [[!RFC6454]]

+The terms <dfn>privileged document</dfn>, <dfn>unprivileged document</dfn>, and
-A <dfn>privileged context</dfn> is defined in [section 2 of the Privileged Contexts][privcontext] specification.
-An example of a Privileged Document is a Document loaded over HTTPS.
+<dfn>privileged context</dfn> are defined in [section 2 of the Privileged

-An <dfn>unprivileged context</dfn> is defined in [section 2 of the Privileged Contexts][privcontext] specification.
-An example of an Unprivileged Document is a Document loaded over HTTP.
+Contexts][privcontext] specification.
+An example of a privileged document is a document loaded over HTTPS.
+An example of an unprivileged document and an unprivileged context are a document loaded over HTTP.

 [privcontext]: https://w3c.github.io/webappsec/specs/powerfulfeatures/#terms
-[privileged context]: #dfn-privileged-context
+[privileged document]: #dfn-privileged-document
+[unprivileged document]: #dfn-unprivileged-document
 [unprivileged context]: #dfn-unprivileged-context

 A <dfn>potentially secure origin</dfn> is defined in [section 2 of the Mixed